ByAUJay

 Watch-outs

-When to prefer
+When to Prefer

 Solana specialist you may add on top: Helius

-When to prefer
+When to choose this option

 Architecture patterns we recommend for day one

-- Single-provider foundation with multi-chain SLAs, plus Solana streaming
+1) Single-provider foundation with multi-chain SLAs, plus Solana streaming

-- Primary: Dedicated nodes or global clusters with 99.9%–99.99% SLA.
+- Primary: We're talking dedicated nodes or global clusters here, boasting an impressive 99.9%-99.99% SLA.

-- Single-tenant dedicated where compliance demands it
+- Single-tenant dedicated options when compliance is key

 Practical, chain-specific notes that save time